controlecidadao/samantha_ia/README.md

 To create an empty `.txt` file, right-click on a blank area within the directory and select the **New** > **Text Document** options.
 Now, right-click on the `.txt` file and rename it with the same name as the model.

 Finally, locate the model-specific prompt template and paste it inside the `.txt` file.
 This prompt template is usually on the model page.

+>_This is uma critical part of the initial settings.
+If you use the wrong prompt template, model will not generate text correctlly._<br>

 Examples:<br><br>
 Prompt template: **ChatML**